Sign in

 ARCSEC DRIVE contains other products and information you need, so please check it out.

-An alternative to hydraulic and pneumatic actuators is artificial muscle actuator technology, which operates by converting electrostatic pressure to a linear force.
-Artificial muscle actuators don&#;t require a piston.
-Instead, the pressure creates a shape change, which can be designed to result in a linear force.
+An alternative to hydraulic and pneumatic options is the artificial muscle actuator, which functions by converting electrostatic pressure into linear force without requiring a piston.
+Instead, changes in pressure facilitate shape alterations, leading to linear force generation.

 Contact us to discuss your requirements of robot joint actuator.
 Our experienced sales team can help you identify the options that best suit your needs.